Sports Coach Logo Sports Coach Training Principles Fitness Components

 10pm 6am Sleep

 With the average hours of class time in a week being just about four hours, students have free time to manage contingencies within the free time there get from class periods.
 The recommended independent study hours in a week are 20 hours, which this schedule provides you.
-Weekend schedules can be fixed to include extra study or work hours, unwinding and spending time with friends, and taking care of tasks you did not accomplish during the weekday.
+Weekend schedules can be fixed to include extra study or work hours, unwinding and spending time with friends, and taking care of the tasks you did not accomplish during the weekday.

 Final Thoughts